stevecook23/cat-it/README.md

 ### Media
 #### Readme Images
-Images used in this Readme have been sourced through UnSplash, a Figma Plugin, and are used by permission.
+Some images used in this Readme have been sourced through UnSplash, a Figma Plugin, and are used by permission.
 They can be found at the following addresses:
 +

 #### Game Images